 Some clients may have come across advertisements of companies that are about to do an initial public offering in the newspapers or certain bulletin boards.

-Initial public offering is known as IPO for short.
+The initial public offering is known as IPO for short.
 It is an exercise where a private company is listed on a public stock exchange.
 When a company is listed on a public stock exchange, the company’s shares can be actively traded.

 Owners of the previously private firm cede partial control of their private company and made it available to the public.
 When the company is on the public stock exchange, the company’s value can be realized.